 References

-Abstract
+Key points:

+Delineating the clinical syndrome involved (central nervous system CNS vs. non-CNS, non-pulmonary disseminated disease vs. isolated pulmonary vs. direct skin inoculation) guides choice of antifungal treatment and duration (see Table 3).

+L-Amb 3-4mg/kg daily and 5-flucytosine 25 mg/kg four times a day, remains the most optimal induction therapy option for cryptococcal meningitis, disseminated cryptococcosis and severe isolated pulmonary cryptococcosis in all hosts in resource-rich settings.

+Optimise outcomes by providing the most effective antifungal therapy while preventing, monitoring and managing potential toxicity.
+Do not stop or switch to an inferior regimen too early or unnecessarily.

+Expect and monitor for clinical relapse, think broadly and investigate thoroughly for causality.
+Review adherence to antifungal therapy and consider drug-drug interactions.

+During treatment follow-up, do not escalate antifungal therapy for persistent blood antigenemia (serum CrAg), persistently positive CSF CrAg, visible cryptococci in CSF (without culture positivity), nor abnormal CSF microscopy or biochemistry.
+These are not necessarily indicators of microbiological failure

+Adapt and adopt these ECMM global guidelines to suit local practices, while constantly advocating for better antifungal access, scrutinising new trial data, and reviewing local data to improve patient outcomes.

+Summary

 Cryptococcosis, particularly in its most lethal manifestation of cryptococcal meningitis (CM), accounts for significant mortality and morbidity.
 It is a major worldwide disseminated invasive fungal infection.
-The breadth of the clinical cryptococcosis syndromes, the different host types at-risk and affected, and the vastly disparate resource settings in which we practice, pose a complex array of challenges.
-We have both individual and collective understandings of its pathobiology, perspectives on clinical care, and practical approaches to day-to-day management issues.
+The breadth of the clinical cryptococcosis syndromes, the different host types at-risk and affected, and the vastly disparate resource settings in which clinicians practice, pose a complex array of challenges.
 Expert contributors from diverse regions of the world: collated data, reviewed the evidence, and provided insightful guideline recommendations for health practitioners across the globe.
-Together, we have attempted to unwrap the “sugar-coated” yeast and its potential to be a beast in some of our most fragile patients.

 This guideline offers practical guidance and implementable recommendations on clinical approaches, screening, diagnosis, management, and follow-up care, and serves as a comprehensive synthesis and update on cryptococcosis.
-It seeks to facilitate optimal clinical decision-making on this complex condition and addresses its myriad of clinical complications including raised intracranial pressure, microbiological relapse, drug toxicities, emerging drug resistance, immune reconstitution inflammatory syndrome, and the identification of underlying immunodeficiencies.
-This guideline incorporates data from historical and contemporary clinical trials, grounded on a set of core management principles collated from our shared collective expertise while simultaneously acknowledging the practical challenges of antifungal access and resource limitations faced by many.
-We highlight areas of uncertainty, discuss difficulties in the extrapolation and translation of trial data across different healthcare settings and different hosts, and identify areas of unmet needs.
+It seeks to facilitate optimal clinical decision-making on this complex condition and addresses its myriad of clinical complications, by incorporateing data from historical and contemporary clinical trials, grounded on a set of core management principles, while simultaneously acknowledging the practical challenges of antifungal access and resource limitations faced by many.
 Over 70 societies internationally have endorsed this global cryptococcosis guideline for its content, structure, evidence, recommendation, and pragmatic wisdom to inform clinicians about the past, present, and future and in the care of a patient with cryptococcosis.

 Introduction

 Cryptococcosis accounts for significant morbidity and mortality globally.
-The World Health Organization (WHO) in 2022 listed Cryptococcus neoformans as one of its top priority pathogens.1 Cryptococcosis most often involves the central nervous system (CNS) and/or the lungs but disseminated disease may affect any organ, yet appear seemingly localised.
-Despite the knowledge gained and improvement in clinical outcomes generated by multiple interventional trials2-7 conducted primarily in resource-limited health care settings (RLS), mortality from cryptococcal meningoencephalitis (CM) remains unacceptably high ranging from 24%-47% at 10 weeks.2,4,7,8 The highest burden of disease is encountered in low- and middle-income countries, especially in sub-Saharan Africa9, where HIV/AIDS remains the dominant risk factor, although new non-HIV immunocompromised risk groups, and putatively immunocompetent individuals, are increasingly reported in resource-rich (RRS) settings.
+The World Health Organization (WHO) in 2022 listed Cryptococcus neoformans as one of its top priority pathogens.1 Cryptococcosis most often involves the central nervous system (CNS) and/or the lungs, but disseminated disease may affect any organ, yet appear seemingly localised.
+Despite the knowledge gained and improvement in clinical outcomes generated by multiple interventional trials2-7 conducted primarily in resource-limited health care settings (RLS), mortality from cryptococcal meningoencephalitis (CM) remains unacceptably high, ranging from 24%-47% at 10 weeks.2,4,7,8 The highest burden of disease is encountered in low- and middle-income countries, especially in sub-Saharan Africa9, where HIV/AIDS remains the dominant risk factor, although new non-HIV immunocompromised risk groups, and putatively immunocompetent individuals, are increasingly reported in resource-rich (RRS) settings.